Friendsgiving (film): Plot

 Molly, a movie actress, and Abby are best friends who have planned to spend a quiet Thanksgiving together.
-Molly is mom to a five-month old baby boy and is going through a divorce, while Abby, who came out as lesbian when she was 29 years old, has spent the past year getting over being dumped by her first girlfriend.
+Molly has a five-month-old boy and is going through a divorce, while Abby, who came out as lesbian when she was 29 years old, has spent the past year getting over being dumped by her first girlfriend.

-What was supposed to be a low-key holiday with just the two of them becomes a large Friendsgiving dinner party after Molly invites her fling boyfriend, Jeff, to stay for dinner, as well as her and Abby's mutual friend Lauren with her husband and children.
+What was supposed to be a low-key holiday with just the two of them becomes a large Friendsgiving dinner party after Molly invites her fling boyfriend Jeff to stay for dinner, as well as her and Abby's mutual friend Lauren with her husband and children.
 Meanwhile, Lauren invites a few single lesbians to the party to help Abby find a new love interest and start dating again.

-Molly's estranged mother, Helen, also arrives unannounced from Sweden to stay with her, mend mother-daughter fences, and acquaint herself with her grandchild.
+Molly's estranged mother, Helen, also arrives unannounced from Sweden to stay with her, mend mother–daughter fences, and acquaint herself with her grandchild.
 Unbeknownst to Molly, Helen has invited Gunnar, a former boyfriend of Molly who stayed in touch with Helen through Facebook.

 Other surprise friends and guests also arrive, including Claire, a recently certified shaman who identifies as a "shawoman", Rick and his new wife Brianne who cannot speak audibly due to Botox injections, and Gus, a gay man whose brother has been missing for seven years.